Master Continuous Integration Testing

 Challenges in Continuous Integration Testing

-Navigating continuous integration testing has its pitfalls, and a couple of significant challenges can impede the seamless execution of this process.
+Navigating continuous integration testing has its pitfalls, and a couple of significant challenges can impede the smooth execution of this process.

 One primary hurdle is the issue of test maintenance.
 In an ideal scenario, a CI system relies on tests that consistently work, with failures only indicative of genuine code issues.
 However, the reality is often different, with many automated test systems, such as Selenium, experiencing spurious failures.
 Addressing and resolving these false positives can consume valuable time and resources, temporarily hindering testing.